eirgnkl/pipeline/README.md

 **Necessary checks to do:**

-* Functionality of pipeline with 1) all tasks 2) each task alone
-* Functionality of pipeline with elastic net and new extra models
 * Functionality with Additional visualization
 * Some elements of the environment (anndata and scanpy or something else?) contradict one another, for my pc works but for new installations need to check